martincartledge/martincartledge.io/src/content/blog/building-my-first-ai-agent.md

 I still feel like I need to process this piece a bit more.
 There is so much happening, but at the same time, little happening?

 I give full credit to Thorsten due to this feeling.
-He showcases a simple path to getting an agent to work, showcases the patterns when integrating actions within an agent, and presents the final product in a no nonsense manner.
+He showcases a simple path to getting an agent to work, showcases the patterns when integrating actions within an agent, and presents the final product in a no-nonsense manner.

 ## What I Learned